-The comprehensive local needs assessment must contain an evaluation of CTE concentrators' performance on the core performance indicators.
-While eligible recipients already are required to do this as part of their local plans under Perkins IV, the evaluation now must at a minimum include a performance analysis of the subgroups (as defined in ESSA) and the expanded list of special populations.
+What Information Should Locals Collect: Student Performance Data What does the law say?
+What does the law mean?
+The comprehensive local needs assessment will The comprehensive local needs assessment must contain an include an evaluation of the performance of the evaluation of CTE concentrators' performance on the core students served by the local eligible recipient with performance indicators.
+While eligible recipients already are respect to State determined and local performance required to do this as part of their local plans under Perkins IV, levels, including an evaluation of performance for the evaluation now must at a minimum include a performance special populations and each subgroup. analysis of the subgroups (as defined in ESSA) and the expanded list of special populations.

-Whenever possible, the state should share state-collected, disaggregated data with local eligible recipients (in easy-to-read formats) to reduce the data collection burden and ensure more consistency.
+Whenever possible, the state should share state-collected, disaggregated data with local eligible recipients (in easy-toread formats) to reduce the data collection burden and ensure more consistency.
 While eligible recipients are required to describe how they will address performance gaps in their local plan submissions under Perkins IV, Perkins V requires an expansion of current efforts, including new student populations and a deeper analysis of the root causes of any performance gaps.
 Given this expansion, states need to be providing as much data as possible so that eligible recipients can focus their time analyzing - rather than compiling - data.